Gratt-5r2/SteamLauncherOptimizer/README.md

 The solved problem: The launcher changes the timestamps of Steam modifications.
 This breaks mods from other sources.
 Because priority of those is always lower than Stream.

 **5. Logs size limitation.**
 The solved problem: The launcher logs has no limits.
 After the year of the active use launcher you can get 1gb of logs.

+Instead of coping the data, the optimizer will use the hard links or the symbolic links to read the data directly from the workshop.
+The symbolic links is used when the game and the workshop installed on the different disks. **But for that you must start the launcher as Admin!**